 Voices of the Valley

 Reports & opinions from people who live, work, or attend school in the Lehigh Valley.
-See, also, Voices of the Valley essays that have appeared in our Sustainable Lehigh Valley/Directory.
+See also Voices of the Valley essays that have appeared in our Sustainable Lehigh Valley booklet.

 It’s been about two months since the release of Marvel’s Black Panther and somehow, it’s still turning up a significant profit weekend after weekend.
 In fact, it just surpassed Titanic on the list of highest-grossing films of all time.
 This film is part of the Marvel Universe saga and ties in with other popular films like Captain America: Civil War, which could explain some of … [Read more...] about The Importance of Black Panther